benabed/clik/readme.md

 ``blas/lapack`` and ``cfitsio`` are  built as shared libraries (option ``make --shared`` of the ``cfitsio`` install).

-The optional prerequisites are only needed for the optional ``plc`` tools (i.e. python tools).
+The optional prerequisites are only needed for the optional ``clik`` tools (i.e. python tools).
 They are not required for basic uses of the library.